wavefrontHQ/docs/pages/doc/wavefront_usage_info.md

 </thead>
 <tr>
 <td>What are the usage trends for my instance? </td>
-<td>Use the charts on the <strong>Wavefront Ingestion Policy Explorer</strong> dashboard or the dashboards in the <strong>Operations for Applications Usage</strong> integration.
+<td>Use the charts on the <strong>Operations for Applications Ingestion Policy Explorer</strong> dashboard or the dashboards in the <strong>Operations for Applications Usage</strong> integration.
 </td>
 <td markdown="span">![data ingestion points](images/data_ingestion_usage.png)</td>
 </tr>
 <tr>
 <td>Who is responsible for high usage? </td>
-<td>Use the <strong>Wavefront Ingestion Policy Explorer</strong> dashboard in the <strong>Operations for Applications Usage</strong> integration to drill down into accounts and find the accounts responsible for the high ingestion.
+<td>Use the <strong>Operations for Applications Ingestion Policy Explorer</strong> dashboard in the <strong>Operations for Applications Usage</strong> integration to drill down into accounts and find the accounts responsible for the high ingestion.
-<br><br>Use the <strong>Wavefront Namespace Usage Explorer</strong> dashboard in the <strong>Operations for Applications Usage</strong> integration to drill down into namespaces and find where the ingested data is coming from.
+<br><br>Use the <strong>Operations for Applications Namespace Usage Explorer</strong> dashboard in the <strong>Operations for Applications Usage</strong> integration to drill down into namespaces and find where the ingested data is coming from.
 </td>
 <td markdown="span">![usage by account](images/usage_by_account.png)<br>
 ![Top 10 Level 1 Metric Namspaces](images/namespace_explorer.png)</td>